themarcusaurelius/trailToad/README.md

 But did you know that BigCommerce also provides a powerful API to help you jumpstart your own custom online shop quickly?
 In fact, more than 90% of the BigCommerce platform data is exposed to the API and it supports over 400 calls per second!
 That makes it possible to perform 24,000 production updates in under a minute!
 Just build out a 100% taylor-made site using the tech-stacks of your choosing and easily tap into BigCommerce’s resources to bring everything to life.

 So, how does one go about getting a custom e-commerce shop setup with BigCommerce and where to even begin with all of this?
-Luckily, for you, this demo will guide you through the step-by-step process from creating your BigCommerce account to deploying your custom product page.
+Luckily, for you, this demo will guide you through the step-by-step process from creating your BigCommerce account to deploying your very own custom product page.

 ### Purpose of this demo:
 - View a custom product page generated from the BigCommerce API.